Budgeting is supported for Houdini, Maya, 3DS, C4d, Blender and Nuke jobs.

 Unused credits do not expire and are nonrefundable.
 If a frame(s) fails due to an issue determined to be related to GridMarkets' system or hardware, we will promptly refund the credits consumed by the affected frame(s).
 Credits will not be refunded ...

 Need an invoice for credits purchased?
-Please go HERE and enter your receipt request details.
-Our support team will produce the invoice with 48 hours.
+Please complete the form and our support team will produce the invoice with 48 hours.

 Paying with PayPal